DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 * `bookstack-data/` - a directory where bookstack will store its web app data
 * `bookstack-db-data/` - a directory where bookstack will store its MySQL database data
 * `.env` - a file containing environmental variables for docker compose
-* `docker-compose.yml` - a docker compose file, telling docker how to build bookstack container
+* `docker-compose.yml` - a docker compose file, telling docker how to build the containers
 * `bookstack-backup-script.sh` - a backup script if you want it

 You only need to provide the files.</br>